 Elise Feron's path-breaking research makes a powerful case for why wartime sexual violence against men should never be exceptionalised, and how it is a likely outcome of the patriarchal, violent and heteronormative world we inhabit.
 Written with great passion, nuance, sensitivity and intellectual rigour, it addresses a relatively understudied topic.
 A must-read for all academics and policymakers interested in understanding and finding solutions to wartime sexual violence.

-- Swati Parashar, Associate Professor in Peace and Development Research, School of Global Studies, University of Gothenburg, Sweden,
+- Swati Parashar, University of Gothenburg, Sweden,